MicrosoftDocs/quantum-docs/articles/optimization-input-formats.md

     <tr>
         <td>target_population</td>
         <td>integer</td>
-        <td>Should be greater or equal to 8.
-The number of walkers in the population.</td>
+        <td>Specifies the number of walkers in the population.
+Should be greater than or equal to 8.</td>
     </tr>
     <tr>
         <td>alpha</td>
         <td>RangeSchedule</td>
         <td>Specifies a range from the initial value to the final value.
-This is the schedule for the stepping chance.
-It should decrease over time.</td>
+This is the schedule for the stepping chance and should decrease over time.</td>
     </tr>
     <tr>
         <td>beta</td>